akshayranganath/akshayranganath.github.io/_posts/2026-04-25-LLMs_and_Frontiers_of_Consciousness.md

 ![abstract image to represent AI consciousness](/images/blog/ai-consciousness-blog.png)

 "Could a Large Language Model be Conscious?" so asked the renowned professor, Dr David Chalmers at a Neuro IPS Session in 2023 [(video)](https://youtu.be/j6cCXg-rjRo?si=VAxEA7ZK3tUXLKXD).
-He later converted this talk into a more [strctured paper](https://arxiv.org/abs/2303.07103) with the same title.
+He later converted this talk into a more [structured paper](https://arxiv.org/abs/2303.07103) with the same title.
 Answering his own question, he proposed a framework to help judge this difficult question.
-At the time he proposed this in the distant past of Febuary 2023, the world of AI was not as mature as today.
+At the time he proposed this in the distant past of February 2023, the world of AI was not as mature as today.
 There were no "thinking models", no "agents" and "agentic workflows", no "mcp" and a host of other features.
-At that time, he argued that an AI System is still not concsious.
+At that time, he argued that an AI System is still not conscious.
 It is April of 2026.
 3 years later, a host of things have changed.
 I wanted to re-analyze the framework and see if things had changed in a meaningful way.
 However, let's start from the beginning.

 ## Who is David Chalmers?

-Accordin to Wikipedia,
+According to Wikipedia,
 >David John Chalmers .. is an Australian philosopher and cognitive scientist, specializing in philosophy of mind and philosophy of language.
 He is a professor of philosophy and neural science at New York University (NYU), as well as co-director of NYU's Center for Mind, Brain and Consciousness
 [(source)](https://en.wikipedia.org/wiki/David_Chalmers)